Blockchain transactions are not reversible. This means that once funds have been sent, there is no way to return them or to determine the receiver.

 We recommend you setting a separate email address for trading.
 Gmail is a basic reliable option.
 Do not forget the 2-step verification – so if your mailbox is accessed from an unknown device you’ll get notified.

 - Never open any attachments – especially if it’s any kind of unknown file type or documents/ files you haven’t requested.

 - Never click any external links sent to you in emails.
 Or, if you have to, make sure you know why you are clicking – for example, you have just registered and we ask you to confirm the email and enable the 2FA.
 When receiving this type of email, please check the From line.
-If it is anything@hitbtc (not hlt, not heet etc), it’s most probably a verified sender.
+If it is anything@bequant (not bquant, not beequant etc), it’s most probably a verified sender.
 See? – one letter can change everything.

 - Keep track on your inbox.
 Once your account is accessed from a new IP, a proper notification is sent to your email.
 Also major events (like withdrawals) are communicated via email.
 Mind such notifications, they will help you detect illegitimate activity as fast as possible.